This article was last updated on May 25

 “I think the financial problem is halfway through the cycle,” David Kotok, chairman and chief investment officer from Cumberland Advisors, told CNBC.
 “There’s another shoe to drop ahead of us and it could be more severe.”
 Kotok thinks Merrill Lynch (MER), Wachovia (WB) and other financial companies are at risk of failure as the cost of raising capital soars at a time when the banks need to pay settlements over auction rate securities.
 The cash companies need to shore up bad investments, “is up to about $50 billion and will probably top $100 billion before it’s over,” he added.
 Each dollar of bank equity that gets lost takes out about 12 or 13 dollars of loans so there’s a tremendous magnifier effect of small changes in bank equity.

-Morgan Stanley co-President Walid Chammah, who told a German newspaper that the financial crisis will probably not end until next year or even 2010.
+Morgan Stanley co-President Walid Chammah, who told a German newspaper that the financial crisis will probably not end until next year.
 “We will likely see more insolvencies among small U.S. regional banks that have focused on mortgage business,” Chammah said.

 All I can say for now is, put on your seat belts again and enjoy the roller coaster ride in the next chapter of the thriller/horror story that is the Financial Crisis.
 For your safety another government bailout maybe on the way, thanks once again to the ever suffering American tax payer.
 Of course the investment banks and wall street vultures (i.e. hedge funds) will continue to make money shorting the shares of these financial companies as they go down, and also when they have their obligatory spike in a couple of days.